Key points

 10. Revisit!

-People donate their belongings to op shops every single day, which means new items 24/7!
+People donate their belongings to op shops every single day, which means new items appear virtually 24/7!

-There’s no point in visiting an op shop one weekend, not finding anything and never returning.
+There’s no point visiting an op shop one weekend, not finding anything and never returning.
 Consistency and repetition are the keys to frugal success.
-Your frequent visits may even result in building up a relationship with the volunteers who will be more inclined to help you nab a bargain.
+Your frequent visits may even result in building a relationship with the volunteers who may be more inclined to help you nab a bargain.

 Op shops are an Australian staple for good reason.
-They’re a fun and easy way to stop you from spending an arm and a leg on brand name clothes and homewares.
+They’re a fun and simple way to save you from spending an arm and a leg on brand name clothing and homewares.

-Regularly shopping at op shops could save you hundreds of dollars over the course of a year, money you could put towards a car or a deposit on a home.
+Regularly shopping at op shops could save you hundreds - maybe thousands - of dollars over the course of a year, money you could put towards a deposit on a home.